On Information-Theoretic Measures of Predictive Uncertainty: Introduction

 \section{Introduction}

 Integrating machine learning models into high-stakes scenarios, such as autonomous driving or managing critical healthcare systems, introduces substantial risks.
-To hedge against these risks, we need to quantify the uncertainty associated with each prediction to prevent models from making decisions that carry both significant risk and uncertainty.
+To hedge against these risks, we need to quantify the uncertainty associated with each prediction to prevent models from making decisions that carry significant risk and uncertainty.
 In such cases, it is better to defer uncertain decisions to human experts or opt for a safer, though potentially less advantageous, alternative decision.
 Consequently, it is vital to employ reliable measures of predictive uncertainty and provide estimates for them when implementing machine learning models for decision making in high-stakes applications.

 The entropy of the posterior predictive distribution has become the standard information-theoretic measure to assess predictive uncertainty \citep{Houlsby:11, Gal:16thesis, Depeweg:18, Smith:18, Mukhoti:23}.
-Despite its widespread use, this measure has drawn criticism \citep{Malinin:21, Wimmer:23}, prompting the proposal of alternative information-theoretic measures \citep{Malinin:21, Schweighofer:23a, Schweighofer:23b, Kotelevskii:24, Hofman:24}.
-The relationship between those measures is still not well understood, although their similarities suggest that they are special cases of a more fundamental formulation.
+Despite its widespread use, this measure has drawn criticism \citep{Malinin:21, Wimmer:23}, prompting the proposal of alternative information-theoretic measures \citep{Malinin:21, Schweighofer:23a, Schweighofer:23b} and frameworks of uncertainty measures based on proper scoring rules that encompass information-theoretic measures \citep{kotelevskii2025risk, Hofman:24}.
+However, it remains hard to gauge in which practical settings one measure should be favored over another.